ropg/ezTime/README.md

 `bool isDST(TIME);`&nbsp;&nbsp;&nbsp;&nbsp;&mdash;&nbsp;Assumes default timezone if no timezone is prefixed

 Tells you whether DST is in effect at a given time in this timezone.
 If you do not provide arguments, it's interpreted as 'right now'.
 You can also specify a time (in seconds since 1970, we'll get back to that) in the first argument.
-If you want to know for a time in UTC, you can set the second argument to `false`, otherwise you are assumed to mean in local time.
+If you want to know a certain time in UTC in within the DST windown in a given timezone you can set the second argument to `false`, otherwise it is assumed you are asking about a time expressed as local time.

 &nbsp;